John Mitchell (musician): Early life and career

+In 2024, Mitchell joined Asia as the guitarist for the band's Heat of the Moment tour.

 Mitchell is also a record producer and sound engineer at Outhouse Studios, a recording studio in Reading, UK, where he has recorded and produced music for a number of rock bands including Enter Shikari, You Me at Six, Lower Than Atlantis, Architects, The Blackout, Kids in Glass Houses, Funeral for a Friend, My Passion, Exit Ten, I Divide, Ivyrise, Anavae, Touchstone, Your Demise and You and What Army.

-Mitchell's latest music project is a solo project called Lonely Robot, whose album Please Come Home was released on 23 February 2015.
-It features a number of guest artists including Peter Cox, Steve Hogarth, Jem Godfrey, Nik Kershaw, and British actor Lee Ingleby.
-The albums The Big Dream released in April 2017 and Under Stars (April 2019), followed.

 Mitchell is also the co-owner and co-founder of White Star Records, an independent record label which focuses on prog rock artists.
-Mitchell released his EP, The Nostalgia Factory, on White Star Records in 2016.
+Mitchell released an EP under his own name, The Nostalgia Factory, on White Star Records in 2016.